Committee of Union and Progress: Young Turk Revolution

 Greek lithograph celebrating the Young Turk Revolution.
 Enver and Niyazi are depicted breaking the chains of Lady Liberty, who is helped up by the Young Ottomans as a multi-ethnic crowd dressed in traditional costumes embraces each other under Ottoman flags and the CUP's seal.
 An angel descends from the sky with a scroll that reads liberté, égalité, fraternité.
 A stone reads Vive La Constitution.

 Sultan Abdul Hamid II persecuted the Young Turks in an attempt to hold on to absolute power, but was forced to reinstate the Ottoman constitution, which he had originally suspended in 1878, after threats to overthrow him by the organisation now known as the CUP in the 1908 Young Turk Revolution.
-The revolution was spontaneous, and was sparked by a summit in July 1908 in Reval, Russia (modern Tallinn, Estonia) between King Edward VII of the United Kingdom and the emperor Nicholas II of Russia.
-Popular rumour within the Ottoman Empire had it that during the summit a secret Anglo-Russian agreement was signed to partition the Ottoman Empire.
+The revolution was spontaneous, and was sparked by a summit in July 1908 in Reval, Russia (modern Tallinn, Estonia) between Britain's King Edward VII and Emperor Nicholas II of Russia.
+Popular rumour within the Ottoman Empire had it that during the summit a secret protocol was signed to partition the Ottoman Empire.
 Though this story was not true, the rumour led the CUP's Monastir branch –which had recruited many army officers– to act.
 Enver and Ahmed Niyazi fled to the Albanian hinterlands to organise militias of National Battalions in support of a constitutionalist revolution.
 The Unionists then carried out a series of assassinations and sent threats to senior officers.
-At this point, the mutiny which originated in the Third Army in Salonica took hold of the Second Army based in Adrianople (modern Edirne) as well as Anatolian troops sent from İzmir.
-Under pressure of being deposed, on 24 July 1908 Abdul Hamid capitulated and promulgated the İrade-i Hürriyet, which announced the Constitution to be reinstated.
+The mutiny which originated in the Third Army in Salonica took hold of the Second Army based in Adrianople (modern Edirne) as well as Anatolian troops sent from İzmir.
+Under pressure of being deposed, on 24 July 1908 Abdul Hamid capitulated and announced the Constitution to be reinstated.
 Multi-ethnic parades and celebrations were held throughout the empire.